 - You have the right to lodge a complaint to the Information Commissioners’ Office if you believe that we have not complied with the requirements of the GDPR or DPA 18 with regard to your personal data.

 Identity and contact details of controller and data protection officer

-- Dickie and Moore Ltd, Dickie and Moore Homes, Montgomerie Joinery are the controller and processor of data for the purposes of the DPA 18 and GDPR.
+- Dickie and Moore Ltd, Dickie and Moore Homes, Montgomerie Contracts are the controller and processor of data for the purposes of the DPA 18 and GDPR.